jaredpalmer/razzle/examples/with-typescript/README.md

 ```

 ## Idea behind the example
 This is an of how to use Razzle with [TypeScript](https://github.com/Microsoft/TypeScript).

-In `razzle.config.js`, we locate the part of the webpack configuration
-that is running `babel-loader` and swap it out for `ts-loader`.
+Basic razzle will uses Babel to transform TypeScript to plain JavaScript ( with babel-loader ), and uses TypeScript for type-checking.
-Additionally, we make sure Razzle knows how to resolve `.ts` and `.tsx` files.
+Razzle knows how to resolve `.ts` and `.tsx` files out of box,

 Lastly, we also need to modify our Jest configuration to handle typescript files.
 Thus we add `ts-jest` and `@types/jest` to our dev dependencies.
 Then we augment Razzle's default jest setup by adding a field in our `package.json`.

 ```json